Next steps after receiving your award letter

-- If scholarship checks are sent directly to you, please bring them into our office for processing.
+- If scholarship checks are sent directly to you, please bring them to our office for processing.

-Finalize payment arrangements, acknowledge the Millennial Scholarship and find a campus job
+Finalize payment arrangements, acknowledge the Millennium Scholarship and find a campus job

 - Any remaining financial aid will be refunded to the students via the mailing address listed in MyNEVADA unless you are enrolled in direct deposit.
 Navigate to the "Finances" tile to enroll in direct deposit.
 For assistance, please refer to the MyNEVADA help webpage or contact the Cashier’s Office directly at (775) 784-6915.